 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-We have had the opportunity to discuss issues with the company about both communities in Kugluktuk and Cambridge Bay as airliner passenger jets will no longer be going to these communities, and they informed us that they had excellent backup plans to replace them with modern aircraft that is capable of carrying cargo, both large pieces and volumes of cargo.
+We have had the opportunity to discuss issues with the company about both communities in Kugluktuk and Cambridge Bay as airliner passenger jets will no longer be going to these communities.
+They informed us that they had excellent backup plans to replace them with modern aircraft that is capable of carrying both large pieces and higher volumes of cargo.
 They stated that they would use the existing aircraft currently in use today in other areas.
+Thank you, Mr. Speaker.